 \begin{defn}[Transverse measure] The horizontal (resp. vertical) foliation induced by a holomorphic quadratic differential is equipped with a transverse measure, that is, any arc transverse to the foliation acquires a measure that is invariant under transverse homotopy of the arc.
 Namely, the \textit{transverse measure} of such an arc $\gamma$ transverse to the horizontal foliation is

-assuming $\gamma$ is contained in a coordinate chart, and similarly the transverse measure $\tau_v$ of an arc transverse to the vertical foliation is given by the integral of the real part $ \lvert \Re (\sqrt q) (z) \rvert$.
-In general one adds such distances along a cover of the arc comprising of coordinate charts; this is well-defined as the above integrals are preserved under change of coordinates.
+assuming $\gamma$ is contained in a coordinate chart, and similarly the transverse measure $\tau_v(\gamma)$ of an arc $\gamma$ transverse to the \textit{vertical} foliation is given by the modulus of the integral of the real part $ \Re (\sqrt q) (z) $.
+In general one adds such distances along a cover of the arc comprising of coordinate charts; this is well-defined as the above integrals are preserved (up to sign) under change of coordinates.
 Given a simple closed curve $\gamma$ that is homotopically non-trivial, we define the transverse measure of the homotopy class $[\gamma]$ to be the infimum of the transverse measures of curves homotopic to $\gamma$. \end{defn}

 These foliations equipped with a transverse measure induced by a holomorphic quadratic differential are examples of a \textit{measured foliation} on a smooth surface, that is defined purely as a topological object as follows: